rubocop/ruby-style-guide/README.md

 ### RuboCop

-[RuboCop][] is a Ruby code style checker based on this style guide.
-RuboCop already covers a significant portion of the Guide, supports both MRI 1.9 and MRI 2.0 and has good Emacs integration.
+[RuboCop][] is a Ruby static code analyzer and formatter, based on this style guide.
+RuboCop already covers a significant portion of the Guide and plugins for most popular Ruby editors and IDEs.

 ### RubyMine